rmattila/rmattila.github.io/_posts/2024-01-12-organization.md

 The weekly spread is also kept simple and minimalistic.
 On the left page, the days of the week are listed together with day-specific events, tasks or notes;
-and the right page keeps a running todo list of that weeks items.
+and the right page keeps a running todo list of that week's items.
 It takes 20 seconds to set this spread up: write the month and year at the top of left page, the names and dates of the seven days, and then "This week" as a header on the right page.